gpadem/challenge-collecting-data-group-3/README.md

 With the use of BeautifulSoup and Selenium we have navigated through immoweb.be/en.
 We scraped data from several individual houses.
 The project is not yet finished.
-We still have to complete the automation of data scraping of individual houses and put these into a csv file.
+We still have to complete
+-The automation of data scraping of 10000 individual properties
+-Put these into a csv file

 We used